geonetwork/core-doc-sources/eng/users/source/quickstartguide/newfeatures/index.rst

 New Features
 ============

+GeoNetwork opensource v2.8
+^^^^^^^^^^^^^^^^^^^^^^^^^^

-The new GeoNetwork opensource comes with substantial upgrades of different components.
+The new version comes with substantial upgrades of different components.
+Here's a non-exhaustive list of them.

-- **Javascipt widget user interface:** A new user interface using one of the latest Javascript widget libraries (extJS) has been added to support searching, editing and viewing metadata records.
+- **Javascript widget user interface:** A new user interface using one of the latest Javascript widget libraries (extJS) has been added to support searching, editing and viewing metadata records.
 The user interface is now much easier for Javascript developers to reorganize and customize.
 GeoNetwork comes with two flavours of home page: one has the sidebar search similar to the old interface and the other uses a tabbed search layout.
-The 2.6.x user interface is still available.
+The 2.6.x user interface is still available as the default and has been updated.
 - **Search Statistics:** Captures and displays statistics on searches carried out in GeoNetwork.
 The statistics can be summarized in tables or in charts using JFreeChart.
 There is an extensible interface that you can use to display your own statistics.
 See :ref:`search_statistics`.
 - **Metadata Status:** Allows finer control of the metadata workflow.
 Records can be assigned a status that reflects where they are in the metadata workflow: draft, approved, retired, submitted, rejected.
 When the status changes the relevant user is informed via email. eg. when an editor changes the status to 'submitted', the content reviewer receives an email requesting review.
 See :ref:`metadata_status`.
 - **Metadata Versioning:** Captures changes to metadata records and metadata properties (status, privileges, categories) and records them as versions in a subversion respository.
 See :ref:`metadata_versioning`.